All air conditioners can freeze up when not operating correctly.

 A unit that is low on Refrigerant can also freeze up.

-There is electronic leak detectors that can sniff out a leak, or in some cases soap can be used on a suspected leak to find a bad spot.
+There are electronic leak detectors that can sniff out a leak, or in some cases, soap can be used on a suspected leak to find a bad spot.

-All units have a set amount of Refrigerant that can go into a unit before it does not wok correctly which a professional should be called to do.
+All units have a set amount of Refrigerant that can go into a unit before it does not work correctly, which a professional should be called to do.